joshgowdyprog/joshgowdyprog/README.md

 I have since worked on a handful of projects in the energy sector involving:

-* modelling power flow on GB electicity networks (uses graph-theoretic, linear optimisation methods)
+* modelling power flow on GB electicity grid (uses linear programming methods)
-* building a bespoke computer vision (deep) learning model for optical character recognition and clustering of information within anitquated engineering diagrams
+* building a bespoke computer vision (deep) learning model for optical character recognition and clustering of information within anitquated engineering diagrams (uses convolutional + recurrent neural nets)

 This repo contains some additional personal and professional projects of mine.
 Some highlights are:

-* Forecasting and trading GB day-ahead energy markets with machine learning
+* Forecasting and trading GB day-ahead energy markets with machine learning (uses logistic and gradient boosting classifiers)
 * Bayasian modelling and inference with supernova data including Monte Carlo Markov Chains

 <!---